Are you looking for an opportunity to fill your cup but can never seem to get around to it?

 Let go of comparison

-Or maybe your feeling bad because a mom friend has got their summer all planned out and enjoying without a blip.
-Meanwhile you didn’t plan anything special and hoping to keep it simple.
+Are you feeling bad because a mom friend had their summer planned out months in advance?
+Meanwhile, you didn’t plan anything special and hoped to just keep it simple.

 It will always seem like other moms are doing so much better than you, maybe they are and maybe there aren’t.